nsairakesh/sree_gardens/README.md

 # Sree Gardens
-If you are visiting this page you can skip this part and read from __LAYOUT__
+If you are visiting this page for the first time you can skip this part and read from __LAYOUT__

 ##Current work progress
 These are the current things that has to be done.
 Check off after completion.